| The

 of ethical dentists who are trained and certified to apply hypnotic

 techniques) has been established.
+Surgeons had

 tried everything on a 15-year-old boy who had ichthyosis ("fish